This is an update of a post published on December 16, 2013.

 Does your dog have any behaviors on stimulus control?
 Or any behaviors with an embarrassing lack of stimulus control, as mine do?

 Note: A knowledgeable reader pointed out what I was already feeling itchy about: the “rules” of stimulus control above are training guidelines, and not the behavior science definition.
 Keep in mind that behavior is never absolutely predictable, and behavior science deals in statistical likelihoods, not absolutes.
-I’ve linked to the American Psychological Association’s dictionary definition below.
-I’ll see if I can link to a non-paywalled example of the behavior science definition that is a bit more extensive.
-If I can’t, I’ll quote from a textbook.
+I’ve linked to the American Psychological Association’s dictionary definition below and a good blog post.

 - Stimulus control—American Psychological Association dictionary definition